KuyaMecky/Plugin-Name-Loteria-dos-Sonhos-Scraper/Readme.md

 # Loteria dos Sonhos Scraper Plugin

-A custom WordPress plugin for scraping and displaying results from the Brazilian lottery site "Loteria dos Sonhos".
+A custom WordPress plugin for scraping and displaying results from the Brazilian lottery site **Loteria dos Sonhos**.
 Includes advanced features, multiple shortcodes, and caching for optimal performance.

 ---